elastic/ecctl/docs/ecctl_deployment_list.md

 ### Options inherited from parent commands

 ```
-      --apikey string      API key to use to authenticate (If empty will look for EC_APIKEY environment variable)
+      --api-key string     API key to use to authenticate (If empty will look for EC_API_KEY environment variable)
       --config string      Config name, used to have multiple configs in $HOME/.ecctl/<env> (default "config")
       --force              Do not ask for confirmation
       --format string      Formats the output using a Go template